edgio-docs/edgio-docs/src/guides/v7/experimentation/cross_environment_traffic_splitting.md

 #### Host Header Logging {/*host-header-logging*/}

-Set up custom logic when traffic is routed from the source environment by creating a rule that sets the host requested by the client (`%{http_host}`) within the `x-forwarded-host` request header.
+If you plan on setting up custom logic for traffic routed from the source environment, then you should create a rule that sets the host requested by the client (`%{http_host}`) within the `x-forwarded-host` request header.

 ![Set Request Headers Feature](/images/v7/experimentation-cross-env-experiment-host.png)